Definitely Not The Cure For Depression...

 I don't blame this all on my mood.
 The personalities of both Richard Benjamin and his wife Paula Prentiss are so over the top happy that they don't even seem human.
 Meanwhile, a bulk of the material is about infidelity and hints at a horrible relationship.
 The two also have a swinger vibe that I don't find charming at all.

-I could go on and on with my criticisms but since about 75% of my negative thoughts were heightened because of my mood, it just wouldn't be fair to knit pick so I'll just move on to share what I saw, as I give you...
+I could go on and on with my criticisms, but since about 75% of my negative thoughts were heightened because of my mood, it just wouldn't be fair to nitpick so I'll just move on to share what I saw, as I give you...

 The Wicker Breakdown:

-- Larraine and Gilda then play their kid characters who watch a movie about Jesus while having a slumber party.
-The two go on to compare the Jesus they are watching from Jesus's from other movies and show and then go on to talk about the fictional savior the same way girls from the '90s would talk about Brad Pitt.
+Larraine and Gilda then play their kid characters who watch a movie about Jesus while having a slumber party.
+The two go on to compare the Jesus they are watching to Jesuses from other films and show and then go on to talk about the fictional savior the same way girls from the '90s would talk about Brad Pitt.

-- Bill and Gilda then host their new neighbors, Richard and Paula for the evening to welcome them to the neighborhood.
-The two couples have just finished dinner and are heading to the living room for an evening of conversation, only Bill and Gilda put in all the effort and the return is an awkward silence.
-That is, until they discover their mutual love of Joy Bishop.
-This gets to two couple chattering on about their favorite perform.
+Bill and Gilda then host their new neighbors, Richard and Paula for the evening to welcome them to the neighborhood.
+The two couples have just finished dinner and are heading to the living room for an evening of conversation, only Bill and Gilda put in all the effort, and the return is an awkward silence.
+That is until they discover their mutual love of Joy Bishop.
+This gets to two couple chattering on about their favorite performer.
 Then they go from indifferent to best friends to enemies when the two couples disagree on whether it's the early or later performance that is always better.

 The Grateful Dead return to the stage to perform The Saint Of Circumstances.

 In Mr. Bill Strikes Back, Mr. Bill decides to turn in Mr. Hand and Sluggo to the police.
 He then heads down to the police station to register a complaint only to become a victim of abuse by the sheriff.